intelzombi/DropOfHoney/README.md

  * From a view it displays said image along with the title, and two
  * user option buttons to retrieve either more GetRecent photos or
  * choose to inspect the stream of the owner for the photo that is
  * currently being presented.
 The image has a ImageTouchListner that
  * listens to Gestures.
 The image listens specifically for the Fling
  * gesture which is used to progress the photo by spinning the photo
  * queue and presenting the next photo.
  *
  * There is a list of radio buttons that allow the user to choose different
- * resolution photos to be retrieved.  thumbnail, small, and medium sizes.
+ * resolution photos to be retrieved; thumbnail, small, and medium sizes.
  * The ImageView used to present the Photo bitmap is constrained by size.
  * That is the photos are scaled up to fit. thumbnails can tend to be grainy
  * small is a bit harder to tell and medium looks pretty good.
 Since larger